 United Nations Declaration on the Rights of Indigenous Peoples

-The information and materials shared in the Members-only section is for WKTS Nations members.
+The information and materials shared in the member portal is for WKTS Nation members.

 If you are a member, please log in below to view Treaty information and updates, videos, news and meeting recordings.